-To make your request to see your own personal information, download and complete the document below.Subject access request form (Word, 70KB)
+To apply to see your own personal information, complete our online form.Subject access request online form (external link)

 3 Time frames and charges

 We will write to confirm we have received your application form.
-We might also ask for more information to help us locate your data.
+We may also ask for more information to help us locate your data.